 - Many voice channels for the sessions based on user request

-The text channels instead may have far more varied uses, and their use is often determined by such bots or Webhook will use.
-Everything obviously depends on what type of server you are creating, and for how many people this is meant.
+The text channels instead may have far more varied uses, and such bots often determine their use, or Webhook will use.
+Everything depends on what type of server you are creating, and for how many people this is meant.
 The channels you should use in any case are:

 - A general textual channel